Maheshbhatm/-StockMarket_RealTime_DataAnalysis/README.md

 <h3>Overview</h3>

-The stock market has a lot of stocks and at the end of the day, the website will provide https://money.rediff.com/ Gainer and Losers.
-Based on this we can plan our investment or swing trading ideas.
+The stock market has a lot of stocks and at the end of the day, the website will provide nseindia.com/market-data/ in CSV formate.

 The website is not provided with an EXPORT option as CSV or any other formate.